Amir-Mohseni/Shelfie/README.md

-# Grocery List App
+# Shelfie: The AI-powered Grocery List App

-This project is a full-stack Grocery List app with an intelligent interface designed to enhance the grocery shopping experience.
+Shelfie is a full-stack Grocery List app with an intelligent interface designed to enhance the grocery shopping experience.
 It features a React frontend and a Flask backend.
 The app not only allows users to create and manage grocery lists but also leverages AI to predict item categories, making the process efficient and personalized.

 ## Features